-If your license has been issued in any EU or EEA country, you generally get to use it until it would naturally expire.
-If it’s from any country outside the EU/EEA, you can continue to use your license for up to 6 months after you register.
+If your license has been issued in any EU/EEA country, you generally get to use it until its expiration date.
+If it’s from a country outside the EU/EEA, you can continue to use your license for up to 6 months after you register.
 Additionally, it’s also likely that you would have to get your license translated by the ADAC automobile club.
-Please note that this can take up to three weeks, so if possible, do it before you arrive.
+Please note that this can take up to 3 weeks, so if possible, do it before you arrive.

 Other countries also have exchange agreements with Germany, such as Japan, Switzerland, Canada and South Korea.
 Once again, you can check if your country is eligible with the German Government.
 So, if you’re on the list, you’ll be able to exchange your license with minimal effort.

-If you’ve only just turned 18, or simply never got to getting your license, you can get your driving license as a foreigner in Germany.
-Time for lessons!
-But first, you’ll need to save up some cash!
-A full driving course in Germany could cost you up to €2000, down to around 500 if you’ve had a license before.
+If you're an expat who wants to get their driving license in Germany, you can!
+You’ll have to save up some cash, though.
+A full driving course in Germany could cost you up to €2,000, down to around €500 if you’ve had a license before.

-Here’s a quick overview of the process to get you driving license in germany as a new driver
+Here’s a quick overview of the process to get you driving license in Germany as a new driver